 Eclipse is used for developing web, mobile, and Rich desktop applications using many programming languages.
 It was developed for Java programming, Later, they supported PHP, python, and golang.

 Eclipse is mainly used as an editor and IDE for programming languages.
 By adding JDK, It can be used as Java IDE.
 Also, you can work with other programming languages by adding language runtime and plugins.

-- Eclipse also provides RCP framework for building Rich Client Platform based applications.
-Example applications based on RCP are Dbeaver, SQL Client and Udig gis Software.
+- Eclipse also provides an RCP framework for building Rich Client Platform-based applications.
+Example applications based on RCP are Dbeaver, SQL Client, and Udig gis Software.